Property Taxes In Mortgage Qualification And How It Affects DTI

 - Property taxes are not fair and do not make sense sometimes

-- Property taxes in mortgage qualification is extremely important especially with mortgage borrowers with higher debt to income ratios
+- Property taxes in mortgage qualification is extremely important especially with borrowers with higher debt to income ratios

 - Many folks make the mistake of purchasing a home with high property taxes and regret it after they move in